Atropatene: History

-Atropatene and neighbouring countries in 2nd century B.C.
+Atropatene and neighbouring countries at the beginning of the 2nd century B.C.

 In 331 BC, during the Battle of Gaugamela between the Achaemenid ruler Darius III and Alexander the Great, Medes, Albans, Sakasens, Cadusians fought alongside the army of the Achaemenid Great King in the army of Atropates.
 After this war, which resulted in the victory of Alexander the Great and the fall of the Achaemenid Empire, Atropates expressed his loyalty to Alexander.
 In 328-327 BC, Alexander appointed him governor of Media.
 Following the death of Alexander the Great in 323 BC, the Macedonian's conquests were divided amongst the diadochi at the Partition of Babylon.
 The former Achaemenid satrapy of Media was divided into two states: The greater (southern) part – Media Magna was assigned to Peithon, one of Alexander's bodyguards.

 The smaller (northern) region, which had been the sub-satrapy of Matiene, became Media Atropatene under Atropates, the former Achaemenid governor of all Media, who had by then become father-in-law of Perdiccas, regent of Alexander's designated successor.
 Shortly thereafter, Atropates refused to pay allegiance to Seleucus, and made Media Atropatene an independent kingdom.
 In 223 BCE, Antiochus III came to power in the Seleucid Empire, one of the Hellenistic states that had emerged following the death of Alexander.
 Antiochus attacked Atropatene, resulting in a victory.

+The shaded areas are the territories of Atropatene (Sigriane and Caspiane), which were lost in the 2nd century BC and annexed to Armenia by king Artaxias I (190—160 B.C.)

 Consequently, the king of Atropatene, Artabazanes, accepted the ascendency of Seleucids and became dependent on it; on the other hand, interior independence was preserved.
 At the same time, the Roman Empire came into sight in the Mediterranean basin and was trying to spread its power in the East, and in 190 B.C., its army met and defeated the Seleucids' army in the battle of Magnesia.
 Parthia and Atropatene subsequently considered Rome a threat to their independence and allied themselves in the struggle against Rome.